helm/charts/stable/superset/README.md

 ## Init script

-There is an script (`init_superset.sh`) which is called at the entrypoint point of the container.
+There is a script (`init_superset.sh`) which is called at the entrypoint of the container.
 It initialzes the db and creates an user account.
 You can configure the content with `initFile`.
 E.g. in order to change admin password and load examples:

 ```yaml
 initFile: |-